BLCM/OpenBLCMM/README.md

 - Maybe completely separate INI tweaks into their own little app?
 - Pass around references to stuff like our Options instance, rather than referring to global "instance" vars?
+- Get a real Markdown renderer for the Changelog window
+  - I'd like to do this for sure, but at the moment, Liberica NIK's Swing HTML rendering is a bit wonky, and all the Markdown-displaying libraries I've seen so far seem to just convert to HTML.
+So, it'll have to wait for GraalVM/Liberica to fix some stuff.

 Third-Party Content
 ===================